frictionlessdata/tableschema-js/README.md

 Save data source to file locally in CSV format with `,` (comma) delimiter

 - `target (String)` - path where to save a table data
-- `(TableSchemaError)` - raises an error if there is saving problem
+- `(errors.TableSchemaError)` - raises an error if there is saving problem
 - `(Boolean)` - returns true on success

 ### Schema